weaviate/weaviate-io/developers/academy/text_data_with_weaviate/index.md

 ## <i class="fa-solid fa-chalkboard-user"></i>&nbsp;&nbsp;Course overview

-In this project-based course, you'll learn how to build with Weaviate and any text data.
+In this project-based course, you'll learn how to work with any text data using Weaviate.

-Through the lens of a movie dataset, you'll learn how to store and index text data by meaning.
+Through the example of a movie dataset, you'll learn how to store and index text data by meaning.
 You'll learn how Weaviate's built-in vectorizers abstract this process, as well as semantic searches

 You'll also learn about different types of searches, and retrieval augmented generation that can greatly enhance AI models.